rails/rails/guides/source/active_record_migrations.md

 add_reference :users, :role
 ```

-This migration will create a `role_id` column in the users table.
-It creates an
+This migration will create a foreign key column called `role_id` in the users
+table. `role_id` is a reference to the `id` column in the `roles` table.
+In
-index for this column as well, unless explicitly told not to with the `index:
+addition, it creates an index for the `role_id` column, unless it is explicitly
+told not to do so with the `index: false` option.
-false` option.

 INFO: See also the [Active Record Associations][] guide to learn more.